jeffrose/emitter/docs/API.md

 ### Emitter.prototype.defineEvents

-Defines the internal event registry if it does not exist.
+Defines the internal event registry if it does not exist and creates `destroyEvents()`.
 This is called within the `constructor()` and does not need to be called if using `Emitter` directly.

 When using `Emitter.asEmitter()`, this should be used to initialize the registry of the target object.
 If `bindings` are provided they will automatically be passed into `on()` once construction is complete.